nirdeshkumar02/GitLab-CICD/README.md

         2. Best Integration for features can be easily possible with Microsoft Services.
 Other tool integrtion not so easy to integrate.
         3. Commercial/SAAS Tool

-### Complete Learning, We use GitLab on Self-Hosted Servers.
+### In Complete Learning, We use GitLab on Self-Hosted Servers.

 # GitLab Basic CICD Pipeline